 β -amylase from soybean has been evaluated by the EFSA Panel on Food Contact Materials, Enzymes and Processing Aids (EFSA 2017).
 The Panel did not identify any safety issues with β -amylase produced from soybean.

-β-Amylase is permitted for use in China (China 2015) and Japan (Japan 1996).
+β -Amylase from soybean (Glycine max) is permitted for use in China (China 2015).

 1.4 Reasons for accepting Application

 The application was accepted for assessment because: